DAY TWO – May 26, 2026

 SOIL AND THE RHIZOSPHERE IN WHEAT PRODUCTION: THE NEW FRONTIER FOR A SUSTAINABILITY

-CHAIRS: Laura Ercoli (Sant’Anna School for Advanced Studies, Italy), Lee Hickey (University of Queensland, Australia)
+CHAIRS: Laura Ercoli (Sant’Anna School For Advanced Studies, Italy), Lee Hickey (University of Queensland, Australia)

 PANELISTS: Francisca Castillo (Neocrop Technologies, Chile)